Tom Kristensson

 Tom Krister Kristensson (born 30 April 1991) is a Swedish rally driver, who drives in the Junior World Rally Championship.
 He is originally from Lund, but now lives in Hörby.

 In 2016 and 2017, Kristensson competed in the ADAC Opel Rallye Cup, finishing second in 2016 and winning 2017 championship.

 In the 2019 season of JWRC, Tom finished second behind Jan Solans.
 The next season he went on to become the 2020 Junior World Rally champion.

+In 2022, Tom transitioned to the ERC where in his first season he finished sixteenth.
+He continued to race in the ERC in 2023 however, after his retirement in Poland, he decided to drop out of the championship.